 FCSIC's mandate is to insure the timely payment of principal and interest on insured Farm Credit System debt securities and to serve as receiver or conservator when appointed by the Farm Credit Administration board.
-To fulfill our mandate, we have three fundamental program goals:
+FCSIC carries out its insurance program mission through three program areas: (1) Insurance Fund and financial management, (2) risk management, and (3) receivership, conservatorship, and assistance readiness.